Center for Corporate Climate Leadership

 - Demonstration of collaborative engagement with suppliers and/or customers.

-Note: Judges will be looking for described activities that are deemed to be better than business-as-usual.
+- Activities that are deemed to be better than business-as-usual.

 1. Please see the Greenhouse Gas Protocol's diagram (PDF) (5 pp, 2 MB) for examples of Scope 3 emissions categories.